PostedDox/PostedDox/README.md

 - 👋 Hi, I’m @PostedDox
-- 👀 I’m interested in
+- 👀 I’m interested in Coding
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me Add my discord user!
-Posteddox or my ig abusedusa
+- 📫 How to reach me follow my ig txm1xvz
-- 😄 Pronouns: ...
+- 😄 Pronouns: Only/two/Genders
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm normal

 <!---
 PostedDox/PostedDox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.